saltastroops/pytest-pymysql-autorecord/docs/quickstart.md

 ## Using the plugin

-When you run pytest after installing pytest-pymysql-snapshot-mock, you will see no change; yiur real database connection is used and no data is stored.
+When you run pytest after installing pytest-pymysql-snapshot-mock, you will see no change;  your real database connection is used and no data is stored.

 However, this changes if you run pytest with the `--store-db-data` flag.